 The official line from HMRC is that it is each individual's responsibility to you check they are on the right tax code, so mistakes made by former employers are technically your problem.

-However in light of the recent massive publicity over the huge number of people who have been in the wrong code, some limited concessions have been made, such as writing off underpayments of under £300 for years far in the past, and £50 for underpayments in the last year (see below).
+However in light of the recent massive publicity over the huge number of people who have been in the wrong code, some limited concessions have been made, such as writing off underpayments of under £50 for underpayments in the last year (see below).

 Is the underpayment more than a year old?